We have zero tolerance for antibiotic residue in milk.

-A healthy cow produces clean, high-quality milk.
+A healthy cow produces pure, high-quality milk.
 Systematic and preventive healthcare is essential to animal welfare.
 Animal welfare on Valio farms is good by international standards, and the milk we produce is among the cleanest in the world.

 In January 2018, we began to pay a sustainability bonus to the farms that invest more in animal welfare than what is required by law.
 Today, all our dairy farms are receiving the sustainability bonus.

 We measure milk quality at many points on its journey from the farm to the dairy.
 The milk producer monitors milk quality for each cow and the milk temperature in the farm’s tank.
 Collection drivers inspect the milk’s temperature, smell and appearance, and take samples of the milk.
 Only milk that meets the requirements can be pumped into the vehicle’s tank.
 Farm-specific samples are analysed for their composition and bacterial count, among other things.
-Drivers perform a microbial medicine trace test of the milk before it is delivered to the production plant’s silo.
+Drivers test the milk for residues of antimicrobial drugs before it is delivered to the production plant’s silo.
 In 2019, 97.6 percent of Valio Group’s milk was held at the highest quality rating, E.

 Milk producers take care of the health and wellbeing of their animals every day.
 For example, our milking hygiene and udder health are among the best in the world.
 That is why we also need fewer antibiotics.